 The former VCR-killer has kept up with the post-cable era, launching several streaming apps and moving to a media licensing-based business model.

 Those technological upgrades have paid dividends for TiVo… literally.
-The firm currently trades for just 63% of book value.
+The firm currently trades for just 70.29% of book value.
 And given its steady revenue growth, its its 6.44% yield isn’t going anywhere anytime soon.

 Invesco (NYSE: IVZ)